-Carr has eclipsed the 300-yard mark seven times, more than any other Raider and tied for fifth most through a player's first two NFL seasons.
+Carr has eclipsed the 300-yard mark seven times, more than any other Raider through his first two seasons and tied for fifth most through a player's first two NFL seasons.
 The Raiders are 4-2 this season when Carr reaches the 300-yard milestone.